State trooper responding to abuse violation is shot dead

 JUNIATA TOWNSHIP, Pa.
-(AP) — A Pennsylvania state trooper at a home because of a report of a protection-from-abuse violation has been fatally shot.
+(AP) — Pennsylvania State Police say a trooper has been fatally shot while responding to a report at a home in the central part of the state.

-It happened Friday night in Juniata Township, a community of a few hundred residents in Huntingdon County in the central part of the state.
+State Police say in a release that Trooper Landon Weaver was shot about 6:30 p.m.
+Friday while responding to a report of a protection-from-abuse violation at the Huntingdon County home.

-The remote area around where the shooting occurred has been closed off while police officers on foot and in a helicopter search for the trooper’s killer.
+The remote area was closed off while police search for the trooper’s killer.

 Weaver enlisted in the Pennsylvania State Police in December 2015 and was assigned to the Patrol Unit in Troop G in Huntingdon.
 He’s the 97th member of the Pennsylvania State Police to be killed in the line of duty.